-This version started getting better UVP comprehension but people found the slideshow too busy so I reverted back to the screenshot and came up with some alternate headlines.
+This version started getting better UVP comprehension, but people found the slideshow too busy, so I reverted to the screenshot and came up with alternate headlines.

 Version 4: Alternate Headlines

-I found the word “instant” didn’t really register with people.
-I think it’s because “instant” is one of those abused marketing terms that isn’t always equated to mean “immediately” or “in zero seconds”.
-I remember seeing a Google ad one time that read: “Instant Website — Up and running in 30 minutes”.
+I found the word “instant” didn’t register with people.
+I think it’s because “instant” is one of those abused marketing terms that isn’t always equated to mean “immediately” or “in zero seconds.”
+I remember seeing a Google ad that read: “Instant Website — Up and running in 30 minutes”.

-That said, this version did a lot better than the last in getting the “no uploading required” point across.
+This version did much better than the last in getting the “no uploading required” point across.
 Some testers saw this difference immediately, others realized it at some point during the test window.
-There were a few that just didn’t see it no matter how much time they spent on the page.
+A few didn’t see it, no matter how much time they spent on the page.

 Version 5: Busy Parents

-So I made one other change where I put a “No uploading required” starburst on the image itself and that seemed to do the trick.
-Almost every tester was now immediately reporting “No uploading required” and were curious as to what that meant.
+So I made another change where I put a “No uploading required” starburst on the image itself, which seemed to do the trick.
+Almost every tester was immediately reporting “No uploading required” and was curious as to what that meant.

-This version is fast-forwarded a few iterations.
-By then, I had also split-tested a new headline: “Photo and Video Sharing for Busy Parents” which answered the “what” and “who” of the product as well as used the words “busy parents” to connect at a more emotional level than just “parents”.
-It also showed a different call to action button from “Download Now” to “Try us for Free”.
-The point was not to hide the fact that CloudFire is downloaded software but to test if that affected engagement.
+This version is fast-forwarded to a few iterations.
+By then, I had also split-tested a new headline: “Photo and Video Sharing for Busy Parents,” which answered the “what” and “who” of the product as well as used the words “busy parents” to connect at a more emotional level than just “parents.”
+It also showed a different call to action button from “Download Now” to “Try us for Free.”
+The point was not to hide that CloudFire is downloaded software but to test if that affected engagement.
 I’ll go into more on optimizing the signup process later.

-The most important takeaway for me was realizing that marketing optimization was not like code optimization.
-It’s much harder to correlate causality from raw data and there is no substitute to talking to real people.
-So as Steve Blank loves to say: “Get out of the building”.
+The most important takeaway was realizing that marketing optimization was not like code optimization.
+It’s much harder to correlate causality from raw data, and there is no substitute for talking to real people.
+So as Steve Blank loves to say: “Get out of the building.”